JNPRAutomate/JNPRAutomateDemo-Class/docs/installingsoftware.md

 vagrant box add juniper/ffp-12.1X47-D20.7 /Volumes/SECSUMMIT/vagrant_boxes/junos-vsrx-X47-D20.7-virtualbox.box
 ```

-Install and launch both (from the the JNPRAutomateDemo-Student folder): (it's recommended that you only do this if you're ready for the boxes to be running)
+Install and launch both (from the the JNPRAutomateDemo-Class folder): (it's recommended that you only do this if you're ready for the boxes to be running)

 ```bash
 vagrant up